krisnalach/team-17-project/README.md

 - Register an account by providing a username and a password
 - Log in to an existing account to have access to leaderboard updates or the statistics page
 - Usernames must be unique: duplicate usernames will be rejected
+- One user exists by default: username: `admin`, password: `password`

 ## Limitations
 - UI designs aren't fully fleshed out yet, but the general idea of how they'll look is there